jaanga/jaanga.github.io/outer-space/readme.md

 Text is in the process of being culled from a variety of sources and needs much editing.
 Eventually the following work will be split into several files._

+_Hey!
+Enough with the scrolling.
+Go back up and play with some stuff._

 ## Coding Style Guidelines